Beginner’s Guide: How To Get More Freelance Jobs At Upwork

 19. Quality Over Quantity

 It is better to get fewer complex and high paying projects than many smaller projects.
-This will let you to manage your time effectively and at the same time make your profile more Impressive.
+This will let you manage your time effectively and at the same time make your profile more impressive.

 20. Have patience

-Though above points will significantly improve your chances of getting more Jobs, you need to patient.
+Though above points will significantly improve your chances of getting more jobs, you need to be patient.
 A lot of freelancers put in lots of effort and quit when they do not see results immediately.
 The key here is to continue trying for your breakthrough.
-Once you get that you will come off with flying colors.
-Remember
+Once you get that, you will come off with flying colors.
+Remember,

 Got any queries?
 Or have any suggestions?
 Do use the comment form below to let us know.